Preparing your Work for Video¶

-Video container or file type.
-For a list of all available options see video formats.
+- Video container or file type.
+For a list of all available options, see video formats.

 - Chooses the method of compression and encoding.
 For a list of all available options see video formats.

-- Lossless Output
+- Output Quality

 - Maximum bit rate of the multiplexed stream.